wader/ydls/README.md

 ### Build and install yourself

 Run `go get github.com/wader/ydls/cmd/ydls` to install `ydls`.
-Make sure you have ffmpeg, youtube-dl, rtmpdump and mplayer installed and in `PATH`.
+Make sure you have ffmpeg, yt-dlp, rtmpdump and mplayer installed and in `PATH`.

 Copy and edit [ydls.json](ydls.json) to match your ffmpeg builds